Overview

 sandbox.invoke_sandbox_function(call_cb, cb);

-cd rlbox-book/src/chapters/examples/noop-hello-example
+cd rlbox-book/src/examples/noop-hello-example

-cmake -S . -B ./build -DCMAKE_BUILD_TYPE=Release
+cmake -S . -B ./build -DCMAKE_BUILD_TYPE=Debug

-cmake --build ./build --config Release --parallel
+cmake --build ./build --config Debug --parallel

 Hello from mylib